NIRSpec IRS2 Detector Readout Mode

 The IRS2 readout patterns NRSIRS2RAPID and NRSIRS2

 Table 1 and Figure 4 show the 2 readout patterns available in IRS2 readout mode.
 These patterns are NRSIRS2RAPID and NRSIRS2.
-NRSIRS2RAPID saves every frame that is read, so Nframes = 1 per group and the group time is 14.58 s.
+Similar to traditional mode, NRSIRS2RAPID saves every frame that is read, so Nframes = 1 per group and the group time is 14.58 s.
 This time is longer than a single group time in the traditional readout pattern NRSRAPID, because of the increased time needed to intersperse the reference pixel reads.
 To preserve data recording volume, the NRSIRS2 pattern uses 5 frames per group compared to the 4 frames per group in the traditional readout pattern NRS.
 So, Nframes = 5 and the the group time is 72.944 s in NRSIRS2.
 In practice, using the NRSIRS2RAPID readout pattern with frequent recording of data groups is preferable and encouraged for all science use cases with no data volume limitations (the JWST Astronomer's Proposal Tool (APT) will warn users if data volume is an issue for an observing program).

 Table 1.
 NIRSpec IRS2 readout patterns